 so that this one won't stick out.
 The "Wizard's Brand" on

 the bottom might be a bit of a give-away, but could be

 This cup was a lesson for me.
 I had the cup for years, and almost got rid of it a few times.
 I thought the magnet had been weakened, perhaps by heating in a dishwasher or something.
 I would drop a ball in and it would barely stay.
 I recently took it out to take this photograph, and when playing with it realized that the gimmick is positioned near the handle rather than the center.
 This allows the ball to be dropped out or kept in as you desire, simply by keeping track of the way the cup is held.
 The handle makes it easy.
 It was almost like getting a new Chop Cup!

 |Don Alan Style Chop Cup, Maker Unknown.
 I got this cup some time ago and don't know who made it.
 It holds a very large load and is made of aluminum.|

 |Plastic Chop Cup: A glitzy plastic Chop Cup.
 I pretty much hate this cup.
 Cost was about $5.|

-"marble vase" principle.
-I was a bit disappointed in the color of the
+vase" principle.
+I was a bit disappointed in the color of

-balls, which are too close to flesh colored, and the lack of quality
+the balls, which are too close to flesh colored, and the

-produced ball return inside the cup and expose the palmed ball.
-Both
+newly produced ball return inside the cup and expose the

 I think this is an effect in which the routining must be carefully thought out as the "working" is something the audience will suspect if the routine does not take attention away from it.
 My 8 year old daughter got a hold of this, and right away she started trying to do this the right way.
 She jammed the ball in too tightly so thought she wasn't doing it right, but an adult would certainly catch on unless the presentation effectively distracts from the method.